-In spring, everyone will be prepared to get to his or her starting point during the first week and begin his or her Way.
-Students will continue their independent studies and will provide volunteer service at two pilgrims’ shelters or other service organizations along the way.
-Most of week seven or eight will be spent together in Santiago, reflecting thoughtfully, carefully, playfully and, most important, together on our walks.
-Then we will probably walk the Camino Finisterre , the old pagan route toward the setting sun, the Costa da Morte (the "Coast of Death") and “the end of the world.”
-Some may decide that it is important to follow the route from Fisterra north to Muxía and back to Santiago.
+In spring, everyone will be prepared to get to their chosen starting points during the first week and begin their Caminos .
+Students will continue their independent studies along the way.
+We will meet together for three nights in the middle of the quarter and spend most of week seven or eight together in Santiago, where we will reflect thoughtfully, carefully, playfully, and, most important, together on our walks.
+Then we will walk the Camino Finisterre , the old pagan route toward the setting sun, the Costa da Morte (the "Coast of Death"), and “the end of the world.”
+Some may decide that it is important to follow the route from Finisterre north to Muxía and back to Santiago.

 Location and Schedule